 Anyone can develop Bell’s palsy, but it tends to occur mainly between the ages of 16 and 60.
 You may have a higher likelihood of developing Bell’s palsy if you are pregnant, have diabetes, have a lung infection, have a family history of the condition, or suffer frequent ear or eye infections.

 Bell’s palsy occurs when the nerve that controls your facial muscles (the seventh cranial nerve) becomes swollen, inflamed, or compressed.
 This could happen after an infection, such as a cold, ear infection, shingles, Lyme disease, herpes simplex, or other infections.

 In rare cases, there could be a more significant problem at the root of facial paralysis.
 Conditions like strokes or brain tumors have been known to cause similar symptoms to Bell’s palsy.
 That’s why it is essential to call your doctor immediately if you notice facial drooping.
 Once they rule out any severe conditions, you can safely use acupuncture to reverse the paralysis.

-How Does Acupuncture Help with Bell’s Palsy?
+How Does Acupuncture for Bell’s Palsy Work?